 As you get older, you may experience a gradual loss of some thinking abilities.
-A significant changes may indicate another health condition.
+A significant change may indicate another health condition.

 Your mind is central to your identity.
 The sharpness of your thinking, your ability to communicate and connect with others, and the rich trove of memories you’ve collected over a lifetime all have enormous value.